 What kinds of files can ABDiff compare on macOS?

 Yes.
-ABDiff can be configured as a Git difftool and mergetool through the abd command-line tool, including three-way merge workflows for conflicted files.
+ABDiff can be configured as a Git difftool and mergetool through the abd command-line tool, including single-window three-way merge workflows for conflicted files.

 Yes.
 ABDiff includes split view, side-by-side review, crossfade, change boxes, absolute and proportional difference, blurred difference, edge comparison, SSIM, and Delta E.